Practical Compositional Fairness: Understanding Fairness in Multi-Component Recommender Systems: Experiments

 In the second setting, we do not assume the same group size, and we rank $\mathcal{A}$ and $\mathcal{B}$ proportional to their respective sizes ($|\mathcal{A}|=690$ for male, $|\mathcal{B}|=310$ for female on this dataset).
 We vary the number of top positions $t$ and plot the exposure gap metric with respect to the positions.
 As a reference, we also plot the exposure gap under random ordering (denoted as ``Gap (random)" in the figures, by averaging over $100$ runs), which ranks each person regardless of their gender.
-In Figure~\ref{fig:single_component_credit}, we show the end-to-end fairness (in terms of exposure gap) by applying \textit{distribution normalization} on each component.
-In Figure~\ref{fig:multi_component_credit}, we show the results by distribution normalization on multiple components simultaneously.
+In Figure~\ref{fig:multi_component_credit}, we show the results by \textit{distribution normalization} on multiple components simultaneously.
 The title of each sub-figure indicates the components that we have applied distribution normalization on.
-We can see that doing per-component fixes can help on the gap metric in most of the cases, and similar as the first setting, fixing different combinations of the components lead to improvements with various degrees on the end-to-end fairness metric.
+We can see that under this more realistic setting, our proposed fixes over per-component (and over combinations of components) can still effectively lead to significant improvements on the end-to-end fairness metric.

+Empirically the results indicate that fairness does compose approximately on this dataset, we further analyzed the data distribution and found that most of the component scores (and the sum of many component combinations) are Gaussian-distributed (and thus symmetric), hence following Theorem~\ref{thm:exposure} compositional fairness holds relatively well on this dataset.